 Mauna Kea observatories

 The atmosphere above the mountain is extremely dry, which is crucial for infrared and submillimeter observations, and cloud-free, so that the proportion of clear nights is among the highest in the world.
 The exceptional stability of the atmosphere above Mauna Kea permits more detailed studies than are possible elsewhere, while its distance from city lights and a strong island-wide lighting ordinance ensure an extremely dark sky.
-A tropical inversion cloud layer about 600 m thick, well below the summit, isolates the upper atmosphere from the lower moist maritime air and ensures that the summit skies are pure, dry, and free from atmospheric pollutants.
+A tropical inversion cloud layer about 600 meters thick, well below the summit, isolates the upper atmosphere from the lower moist maritime air and ensures that the summit skies are pure, dry, and free from atmospheric pollutants.